wouterpleizier/EarthRipper/README.md

 Different shaders are used for different purposes.
 The `Color`, `Elevation` and `Tiles` render presets all override the `earth_atmosphere_ground_sun_on` shader because it has the necessary attributes and uniforms for determining and/or nullifying elevation.
 If you want to write a shader override from scratch, use these existing overrides as a reference.
 I also recommend examining the original shader source files in your `Google Earth Pro\client\shaders` folder and using [apitrace](https://apitrace.github.io/) or a similar tool to see what's happening under the hood.

 The vertex and fragment shader source are both expected to be contained in the same `.glsl` file.
 Use the `GE_VERTEX_SHADER` and `GE_PIXEL_SHADER` constants to differentiate between the two.

+When Google Earth Pro is running in DirectX mode, GLSL code is automatically transpiled to HLSL (same as with the built-in shaders).
+Be aware that certain language functions/features may work in one mode, but fail to compile in the other.

 For render presets that output 16-bit grayscale PNGs, shader overrides should pack their data into the red and green channels of `gl_FragColor`.
 You can optionally use the `EARTHRIPPER_CAPTURE` constant to do this only when saving images, and to return a more user-friendly color in other cases.
 Check the `Elevation` render preset for an example.